FlavScents AInsights Entry for para-Anisyl Nitrile (CAS: 874-90-8)

 5. Use in Fragrances

-- Fragrance Families and Product Types: para-Anisyl nitrile is used in floral, oriental, and gourmand fragrance families.
-It is commonly found in perfumes, body sprays, and lotions.
+- Fragrance Families and Product Types: Commonly used in floral and oriental fragrance families, para-Anisyl nitrile is found in perfumes, soaps, and lotions.

-- Typical Concentration Ranges: It is typically used at concentrations of 0.1-1% in fragrance formulations.
+- Typical Concentration Ranges: Typically used at concentrations of 0.1-1% in fragrance formulations.

-- Volatility and Top/Middle/Base Contribution: para-Anisyl nitrile is considered a middle note, contributing to the heart of the fragrance with moderate volatility.
+- Volatility and Top/Middle/Base Contribution: para-Anisyl nitrile is a middle note, providing a lasting floral character.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts